AxelGoetz/intent-classifier/README.md

 ## Setup

-All of the code was only tested using Python 3.6.
+All of the code was only tested using Python 3.6 so I'd recommend using it as well.
 Before starting, setup a virtual environment and within that environment, install the dependencies:

 ```